nharrand/IntimateDataParty/web-src/Code/Getting_started_with_Python.md

 df
 ```

-If you run all your block, Jupyter should print a table containing your data.
+If you run all your blocks, Jupyter should print a table containing your data.

 ## Plotting temperature over time